Donearm/scripts/README.md

 Lock, using physlock but any other locker may be used, the session on lid closing signal

+#### systemd/lock\_on\_lid\_close.sh

+A post and pre hook to lock after and before suspend when running under Wayland.
+Not used anymore, left as an example of these hooks

 #### systemd/network.service

 Systemd service for wired networks